 As the latest and greatest Apple Watch, the Apple Watch 3 is of course the best smartwatch to use with an iPhone.

-With a bright, high-quality screen and well over a day of battery life, plus all the things that make the Apple Watch 2 great, like a stylish design, water resistance and enough fitness features to cater to most users.
+The Series 3 has a bright, high-quality screen, built-in GPS, waterproofing, optical heart rate monitoring and well over a day of battery life, plus all the things that make the Apple Watch 2 great, like a stylish design, water resistance and enough fitness features to cater to most users.

 It’s a great all-rounder then, with style and substance, suited to both the office and the gym.
 There’s even an LTE model – though at a higher price.
 And of course, being an Apple Watch, it works perfectly with iPhone.